The Horse-Devil and the Witch: At Koca

-Turkish folklorist Naki Tezel published the tale At Koca, translated into English as "The Horse who was in Love" and into German by Otto Spies as Der Pferdemann ("The Horse Husband").
+Turkish folklorist Naki Tezel published the tale At Koca, translated into English as "The Horse who was in Love", into German by Otto Spies as Der Pferdemann ("The Horse Husband"), and to Spanish as El caballo enamorado ("The Horse in Love").
 In this tale, a judge has three daughters and a horse that eats only hazelnuts and roasted raisins.
 However, the animal looks emaciated and sick.
 A doctor states that it is in love, so the remedy is to find him a bride.
 The horse chooses no human maiden, but the judge's youngest daughter.
 They marry and she discovers he is a human prince named Tahir Bey.
 Tahir tells her that, when she goes to the bath house, to endure the any mockery her sisters and friends may throw her way for marrying an animal.
 Nevertheless, one day she decides to tell them he is an enchanted prince, and for them to see him with their own eyes.
 The horse overhears her words, and returns to his homeland.
 When she returns home, her husband has disappeared.
 She goes on a quest for him, first accompanied by a regiment of soldiers, then on her own.
 Finally, she reaches a plain with two houses, one of gold and the other of silver.
 She talks to a coming servant who is getting water for their master (Tahir), and the judge's daughter drops her ring in the water jug.
 Tahir notices the ring and brings his wife to his house.
 He warns the judge's daughter that his mother is a Dev (in the German translation; ogress in the English translation) that may devour her, but manages to tame his mother long enough to introduce the human to his mother.
 The next day, Tahir's mother gives the girl a sieve of onions and orders her to peel and not to peel them.
 The second day, the Dev-mother gives her a bowl of laundry and orders her to wash and not wash it.
 Tahir Bey advises his wife what to do.
 Wanting to get rid of his daughter-in-law, the ogress sends the girl to the ogress's sister to retrieve a flute and a drum - a trap set to kill the maiden.
 Tahir Bey gives his wife a ring, and tells her to leave it on a desk, exchange the animals' fodder (hay for a cow, bone for a dog), get the instruments while his aunt is away and flee.
 Lastly, the Dev-mother places a cousin of Tahir's in place of the judge's daughter and forces the human girl to stand behind a door, be quiet, and hold candles on her fingers, otherwise the Dev will devour her.
 The judge's daughter's fingers begin to burn as the candles melt in her hands, and she cries.
 Warned by his true wife's wails, Tahir Bey notices his mother's deception, places the candles on his cousin's finger, and takes his human wife away from his mother.
 The Dev-mother enters the room and notices that her son escaped, jumps onto a jug and rushes after him.
 On her pursuit, Tahir Bey and his human wife transform themselves in objects: first, into a fountain (the girl) and a jug (Tahir); an orchard (the girl) and a gardener (Tahir); a bride (the girl) and a priest (Tahir).
 Their last transformation is into a tree (the girl) and a snake coiled in its branches (Tahir).
 The Dev-mother stops by the tree, Tahir turns back into a human and kills his mother.
 Free at last, Tahir takes his human wife back to her father.